+So far, the burmilla does not appear to have any specific genetic problems.
 Periodontal disease is one of the most common health problems for any cat breed.
 Making sure you provide a good quality diet and trying to introduce a dental hygiene regime from a young age can be beneficial.

-If your cat tolerates having their teeth brushed a few times a week, this can make a big difference.
+If your cat tolerates having its teeth brushed a few times a week, this can make a big difference.
 You should always introduce the toothbrush gradually, keeping sessions short.
 If you pair it with lots of positive rewards, then your cat should learn to accept these sessions more willingly.

 Diet and Nutrition

-The Burmilla, like all cats, will need a quality, high-protein diet.
+The burmilla, like all cats, will need a quality, high-protein diet.
 They are not as prone to obesity as some other breeds, but care should still be taken to ensure you do not overfeed them.

 Affectionate and playful

 A healthy breed

 Low maintenance coat

 More Cat Breeds and Further Research